-For the years ended September 30, 2023 and 2022, DOL reported remaining obligations from prior year related to the unemployment insurance programs enacted during the COVID-19 pandemic in the amount of \$7.5 billion and \$7.9 billion, respectively.
+For the years ended September 30, 2024 and 2023, DOL reported remaining obligations from the prior year related to the unemployment insurance programs enacted during the COVID-19 pandemic in the amount of \$7.0 billion and \$7.5 billion, respectively.
 These remaining obligations are reflected in the unobligated balance from prior year budget authority, net, caption of the combined statements of budgetary resources.
 DOL also included information related to these obligations in notes 18.A, 18.C, 18.D, 18.E, and 25.
-We were unable to obtain sufficient appropriate audit evidence about the methodology and certain underlying assumptions used to estimate the balances in fiscal years 2023 and 2022.
+We were unable to obtain sufficient appropriate audit evidence about the methodology and certain underlying assumptions used to estimate the balances in fiscal years 2024 and 2023.
 Consequently, we were unable to determine whether any adjustments to these amounts were necessary.